Overview

 cp .env.example .env

-# Edit .env file to set your network range and credentials
+# Edit .env file to set your credentials

 go mod download